bigmlcom/python/docs/index.rst

 users can define some variables in the code to be exported as outputs.

 An ``execution`` receives inputs, the ones defined in the ``script`` chosen to be executed, and generates a result.
-It can also generate outputs.
+It can also generate outputs and create resources.
 To execute a ``script`` that expects some inputs, you will need to specify the concrete values of those inputs, unless a default value has been assigned for them in the script's inputs definition.
 Following the second example in